fleetdm/fleet/handbook/product.md

 * Move the issue into the "Ready for review" column.
 The drafted changes that correspond to each issue in this column will be reviewed during the recurring product huddle meeting.

-* During the product huddle meeting, record any feedback on the drafted changes for each of your issues.
+* During the product huddle meeting, record any feedback on the drafted changes.

 ### Deliver